Why Choose German A-Level?

 Study Visits Abroad

 Berlin is full of history and museums as well as art, culture, shopping and greenery to explore.
-The girls experience four fun-packed days that cater for all interests.
-The sights that we visit include the Reichstag Dome (planned by Sir Norman Foster), remains of the Berlin Wall (known as the “Eastside Gallery”), the Brandenburg Gate, the Jewish Museum as well as a boat tour of the River Spree.
+The study abroad tips include 4 days in which students can explore Berlin and enhance their German.
+The sites we visit include the Reichstag Dome (planned by Sir Norman Foster), remains of the Berlin Wall (known as the “Eastside Gallery”), the Brandenburg Gate, the Jewish Museum as well as a boat tour of the River Spree.